Computer Simulation for Game Design

 There is a potential risk of "runaway leader" scenarios if one player is able to establish a dominant position early on.
 Careful balancing of the bidding mechanics and award conditions would be important.

-Why structured logging matters: Without event-level tracking, AI feedback is just prose.
-By instrumenting the simulation to emit structured events per turn, we can correlate text feedback with actual game state — and distinguish real balance problems from LLM hallucination.
+Why structured logging matters: By instrumenting the simulation to emit structured events per turn, designers can correlate text feedback with actual game state — and distinguish real balance problems from model noise.